 Customized Setup & Secure On-Prem Installation

-While multiple project management systems tend to fully digitize their offerings by going to a SaaS-only approach, Leantime.io knows how crucial it is to have the system off-site for security, configuration, and even organizational branding and ownership.
+While other project management software tends to fully digitize its offerings by going to a SaaS-only approach, Leantime knows how crucial it is to have the system off-site for security, configuration, and even organizational branding and ownership.

-That’s why we still deliver both on-prem and private cloud options to meet your specific project management needs at a tailored angle.
+That’s why Leantime still delivers both on-prem and private cloud options to meet your specific project management needs at a tailored angle.
 Once you decide to proceed with a self-hosted installation, the guide is effortless:

 - Download the latest release package

 - Upload the entire directory to your server